citusdata/citus_docs/installation/single_machine_rhel.rst

   export PATH=$PATH:/usr/pgsql-13/bin

   cd ~
-  mkdir -p citus/coordinator citus/worker1 citus/worker2

-  # create three normal postgres instances
-  initdb -D citus/coordinator
-  initdb -D citus/worker1
+  mkdir citus

-  initdb -D citus/worker2
+  initdb -D citus

 Citus is a Postgres extension, to tell Postgres to use this extension you'll need to add it to a configuration variable called ``shared_preload_libraries``:

 ::

-  echo "shared_preload_libraries = 'citus'" >> citus/coordinator/postgresql.conf
-  echo "shared_preload_libraries = 'citus'" >> citus/worker1/postgresql.conf
-  echo "shared_preload_libraries = 'citus'" >> citus/worker2/postgresql.conf
+  echo "shared_preload_libraries = 'citus'" >> citus/postgresql.conf

 **3. Start the coordinator and workers**